CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/text/utf8encoding.md

 ## Summary

-The `UTF8Encoding` data type is used to represent Unicode character encoding.
+The `UTF8Encoding` data type is used to represent UTF8 character encoding.

 | | |
 |-|-|